kushalpagolu/EpocX_Tello_Final_Submission/readme.md

   - Each channel (e.g., "AF3", "F7", etc.) has its own buffer 14 * 256.
   - **Purpose**: To store incoming EEG data for each channel in a rolling manner, ensuring old data is replaced by new data when the buffer is full.

+**Buffer Management**:
+     - Updates the primary and secondary buffers with the new data.
+     - When the secondary buffer is full, the data is passed to the preprocessing pipeline.
 ### Updating Buffers
 - **File**: `stream_data.py`
 - **Method**: `update_eeg_buffers`